blokks/legacy-docs/src/content/custom-themes/bem.md

 In this case `#main .header > h1` is more specific than `.header h1.title`.
 So the text in `<h1 class=“title”>` is shown in `Helvetica` and `rebeccapurple`.

-Although the example is easy to understand, you can imagine that more specific selectors can add complexity which can lead to conflicts and unwanted styling.
+Although this example is easy to understand, you can imagine that more specific selectors can add complexity which can lead to conflicts and unwanted styling.

 This is where BEM comes in.
 BEM reduces style conflicts by keeping specificity to a minimum.
 With BEM, specificity is determined only by the order of the CSS rules.
 Rules which are defined later, have higher precedence over those defined earlier.
 So make sure to add your `<style>` or `<link>` tag after the Blokks import.